 Grove, along with brothers David, Jr. and Campbell, enlisted to serve in the War of 1812.
 He served in Capt.
 Levi Rose's unit, mustered in June of that year.
 He was at the Fall of Detroit.
 The company surrendered but the British did not have the resources to care for the prisoners so they were released and the men eventually made their way back to Granville on foot.

 Grove re-enlisted in May 1813 under Capt.
 Grove Case in a company for service in the 27th infantry.
 These volunteers were better equipped and prepared to serve.
 He probably was involved in the Battle of the Thames though the company's main duty was convoying supplies, scouting and garrisoning Ft.
 Seneca in northwest Ohio.
-At some point he was taken prisoner of war and ended up in Montreal where he died.
+At some point he was taken prisoner of war and ended up in Montreal where he died in the hospital there.
 His death is confirmed in a letter written April 24, 1814 by Col. Rob Gardner to Gen. John Major.
 The original letter is in the National Archives.

 David Messenger (1760 - 1811)

 Adah Messenger West (1803 - 1888)*

 William Henderson Messenger (1808 - 1889)*